apache/struts-site/source/plugins/portlet-tiles/index.md

 # Portlet Tiles Plugin

+> This plugin got marked as deprecated since Struts 2.6!

 Tiles is a templating framework designed to easily allow the creation of web application pages with a consistent look and feel.
 It can be used for both page decorating and componentization.

 ## Features